jdpayne68/DaJace22-Armageddon-ResultsSpeakLouder/README.md

   - **ALB** (Application Load Balancer)
   - **Auto Scaling Group** with EC2 instances
   - **NAT Gateway** and **Internet Gateway**
-  - Each EC2 instance has **Promtail** installed via a **user data script** for log collection.
+  - Each EC2 instance has **Promtail** installed via a **user data script** for log collection

 The central hub region includes:
 - Two **VPCs**:
-  - **SIEM VPC**: Hosts **Loki/Grafana** for centralized logging and monitoring in a private subnet, installed through a **user data script**.
+  - **SIEM VPC**: Hosts **Loki/Grafana** for centralized logging and monitoring in a private subnet, installed through a **user data script**
-  - A web application VPC mirroring spoke regions.
+  - A web application VPC mirroring spoke regions

-All regions are interconnected with **Transit Gateways (TGWs)**, configured with **peering connections** to ensure seamless communication.
+All regions are interconnected with **Transit Gateways (TGWs)**, configured with **peering connections** to ensure seamless communication

 ---

 ## Features
 1. **Multi-Region Deployment**:
-   - 6 spoke regions and 1 central hub region.
+   - 6 spoke regions and 1 central hub region
 2. **Hub-and-Spoke Configuration**:
-   - Centralized monitoring and logging.
+   - Centralized monitoring and logging
-   - Fully connected Transit Gateway architecture.
+   - Fully connected Transit Gateway architecture
 3. **Automated Setup**:
-   - **Promtail**, **Loki**, and **Grafana** are deployed automatically through user data scripts.
+   - **Promtail**, **Loki**, and **Grafana** are deployed automatically through user data scripts
 4. **Infrastructure Automation**:
-   - Infrastructure defined and provisioned using **Terraform**.
+   - Infrastructure defined and provisioned using **Terraform**
 5. **Centralized Monitoring**:
-   - **Promtail** collects logs from all regions.
+   - **Promtail** collects logs from all regions
-   - Logs are aggregated in the central hub region and visualized in **Grafana**.
+   - Logs are aggregated in the central hub region and visualized in **Grafana**
 6. **High Availability**:
-   - Auto-scaling and load balancing in each region.
+   - Auto-scaling and load balancing in each region
-   - Resilient transit gateway connections.
+   - Resilient transit gateway connections

 ---